willdurand/puppet-nodejs/README.md

 __Note:__ It is not possible to install and uninstall an instance in the same run.

 When attempting to remove the default instance this can be only done when having the ``::nodejs`` class __NOT__ defined as otherwise ``duplicate resource`` errors would occur.
+After that no new default instance will be configured.

 ### Configuring $NODE_PATH